Abandoned & Little-Known Airfields:

 MacArthur Field / Hollywood Airpark, Hollywood, FL

-This small general aviation airport was Hollywood, Florida - just north of the Dade / Broward county line.
+This small general aviation airport was located in Hollywood, just north of the Dade / Broward County line.

 MacArthur Field was evidently established at some point between 1941-43,